cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 ## A note about form services
 Federalist pages are static websites.
-This means there is no backend for you to log into in order to get your agency’s form data.
+This means that while you can add a form to your site, there is no mechanism to handle the form submission to store and see the results.
 You’ll need to use a separate form service to use a digital form on your agency’s site.
 You should check with your agency's Office of Chief Information Officer for what services are licensed and approved for your use.

 ## Form requirements